 |

-are presented in order of increasing dorsal-fin
+labrids below are presented in order of increasing

-labrids.
-Fin-ray counts generally separate
+in the regional labrids.
+Fin-ray counts generally

-the Caribbean genera well. |
+separate Caribbean genera well. |

 |